Iterated spans and classical topological field theories: Full Dualizability for Iterated Spans

-Actually constructing such a forgetful functor from cobordisms to cospans would, however, depend on the details of a construction of $\txt{Bord}_{k}^{\txt{un}}$.
-No such construction has appeared in the literature so far, but we hope to carry out the details of this argument in a sequel to this paper. \end{remark}
+Actually constructing such a forgetful functor from cobordisms to cospans would, however, depend on the details of a construction of $\txt{Bord}_{k}^{\txt{un}}$, such as that of Calaque and Scheimbauer~\cite{CalaqueScheimbauerCob}, and we will not attempt to do so here. \end{remark}